stevenmirabito/balance-check/README.md

 Providers marked with <sup>CAPTCHA</sup> will require an [Anti-CAPTCHA](https://anti-captcha.com) API key.

 ## Quick Start
-Download the appropriate standalone executable file for your operating system from the [releases page](https://github.com/stevenmirabito/balance-check/releases).
+Download and extract the appropriate standalone executable file for your operating system from the [releases page](https://github.com/stevenmirabito/balance-check/releases).

 ### Windows